tmpvar/tmpvar.com/content/poc/radiance-cascades/index.md

   - if ray hits an emitter write store radiance in SSBO
   - if ray hits occluder write 0 into SSBO
   - if ray hits nothing (and level < max)
-    - fetch upper level by bilinear interpolation and store value in SSBO
+    - fetch upper level ray values per probe
+    - bilinear interpolate between these 4 values and store the result in SSBO
 - __irradiance__: compute irradiance per probe by accumulating the averaging the probe values stored in SSBO (e.g., average of all rays for the associated level 0 probe)